pixelnest/pixelnest.github.io/work/bulletml-for-unity/how-to-use/index.md

 Nevertheless, these two options may not suit your pattern logic.
 In this case, you can also use the standard BulletML command `vanish` manually in your pattern.

-# 4. Emitter
+# 4. Bullet source

 We're nearly done!
 We have our bank and our bullets but they are still unused.

-An emitter is a projectile source: it will execute a pattern as defined in a BulletML pattern file.
+A bullet source is simply a projectile launcher: it will execute a pattern as defined in a BulletML pattern file.

-Add an `EmitterScript` to a new object or to a sprite in your scene.
+Add an `BulletSourceScript` to a new object or to a sprite in your scene.

-[ ![The EmitterScript][emitter] ][emitter]
+[ ![The BulletSourceScript][bulletSource] ][bulletSource]

-An `EmitterScript` has only one parameter:
+An `BulletSourceScript` has only one parameter:

 * `Xml File` — this is the BulletML file you want to use for this emitter.